Clicky

 To start a lesson, you simply select the video you would like to watch and click it.
 You will be taken to the viewing screen.
 FluentU sets up every single video lesson in the same way: A short video with layers of subtitles.
 In Japanese, for instance, depending on your level, you might see the hiragana and katakana, kanji with furigana, and the English translation.
 You can also hide the subtitles and listen multiple times.

-As you watch the videos, you can skip around to different sections by using the slider on the frame bar at the very bottom.
-You can loop a specific section by clicking on the loop button to the right of the play button.
+As you watch, you can skip around to different sections of the videos by using the slider on the frame bar at the very bottom.
+You can also loop a specific section by clicking on the loop button to the right of the play button and change the playback speed to 0.75x or 0.5x.

 However, you should keep in mind that this isn’t truly a lesson.
 No one is teaching you anything, and the grammatical points are not being discussed by an instructor or native speaker.
 The videos have merely been translated, and you are independently studying the content to enhance your understanding of the target language.